Best family video games to play in a party

 The classic party game, Mario Kart, has been updated for the Wii U to cause even more chaos this time around in its 8th incarnation.
 Taking the simple racing formula present in every other Mario Kart game, as well as a lot of the items from previous games, this new version of Mario Kart also includes the new additions of ATVs, anti-gravity sections and some new items.
 In short, if you’ve enjoyed the previous Mario Kart games and have fond memories of throwing Blue Shells to destroy whoever was in first place, then you’ll certainly enjoy Mario Kart 8.
 If you’ve not played any of the previous Mario Kart games, then this will certainly be a good start to the series.
 Plus hey, you also get the fun of having a four player game that can be easily set up from one sofa and is also ridiculously easy to ruin friendships over after Blue Shells start getting thrown around a lot.

 Last on the list, Just Dance 2017 is available on a variety of platforms, including Windows, PlayStation 3 and 4, Xbox 360 and One, the Wii and Wii U, and the Nintendo Switch.
 If you fancy something completely different from everything else on the list, then you may enjoy breaking out Just Dance 2017 for you and up to three other friends.
 You have to match the moves on-screen, which can lead to some interesting results if everyone has had a few drinks beforehand and you’ve only got a small living room.
-Also ideal for family dance-offs to decide who has to do the washing up afterwards.
+Also ideal for family dance-offs to decide who has to do the washing up afterward.